-- Discuss course of study with Program Chair during Orientation. - Complete the CITI online RCR course and submit the Course Completion Report to Huck Graduate Programs Office, or via e-mail to Ashley Smith at ajs6938@psu.edu, by noon, August 20, 2021 (See Page 15, Section II).
+• Discuss course of study with Program Chair during Orientation.

+• Complete the CITI online RCR course and submit the Course Completion Report to Huck Graduate Programs Office, or via e-mail to Freya Heryla at fqh5144@psu.edu, by noon, August 19, 2022 (See Page 15, Section II).

-The following recommended schedule is for students who enroll in Fall 2021.
+The following recommended schedule is for students who enroll in Fall 2022.